galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 - Eager execution will be a central feature of 2.0.
 It aligns users' expectations about the programming model better with TensorFlow practice and should make TensorFlow easier to learn and apply.
 - Support for more platforms and languages, and improved compatibility and parity between these components via standardization on exchange formats and alignment of APIs.
 - Remove deprecated APIs and reduce the amount of duplication, which has caused confusion for users.
-- Public 2.0 design process: the community can now work together with the Tensorflow developers and discuss about the new features, using the [Tensorflow Discussion Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/discuss)
+- Public 2.0 design process: the community can now work together with the Tensorflow developers and discuss the new features, using the [Tensorflow Discussion Group](https://groups.google.com/a/tensorflow.org/forum/#!forum/discuss)
 - Compatibility and continuity: a compatibility module with Tensorflow 1.x will be offered, this means that Tensorflow 2.0 will have a module with all the Tensorflow 1.x API inside
-- On-disk compatibility: the exported models (checkpoints and frozen models) in Tensorflow 1.x will be compatible for the usage in Tensorflow 2.0, only some variable rename could be required
+- On-disk compatibility: the exported models (checkpoints and frozen models) in Tensorflow 1.x will be compatible with Tensorflow 2.0, only some variable rename could be required
 - `tf.contrib`: completely removed.
-Huge, maintained, modules will be moved to separate repositories; unused and unmaintaned modules will be removed.
+Huge, maintained, modules will be moved to separate repositories; unused and unmaintained modules will be removed.

 In practice, if you're new to Tensorflow, you're lucky.
-If, like me, you're using Tensorflow from the 0.x release, you have to rewrite all your codebase (and differently from 0.x to 1.x transition, the changes are massive); however, Tensorflow authors claim that a conversion tool will be released to help the transition.
+If like me, you're using Tensorflow from the 0.x release, you have to rewrite all your codebase (and differently from 0.x to 1.x transition, the changes are massive); however, Tensorflow authors claim that a conversion tool will be released to help the transition.
 However, conversion tools are not perfect hence manual intervention could be required.

 Moreover, you have to change your way of thinking; this can be challenging, but everyone likes challenges, isn't it?

 Let's face this challenge and start looking at the changes in detail, starting from the first huge difference: the removal of [`tf.get_variable`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/get_variable), [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope), [`tf.layers`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/layers) and the mandatory transition to a Keras based approach, using [`tf.keras`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/keras).

 Just a note on the release date: it is not defined yet.
-But from Tensorflow discussion group, we know that a preview could be released by the end of 2018 and the official release of 2.0 could be in Spring 2019.
+But from the Tensorflow discussion group, we know that a preview could be released by the end of 2018 and the official release of 2.0 could be in Spring 2019.

 Hence is better to update all the existing codebase as soon as the RFCs are accepted in order to have a smooth transition to this new Tensorflow version.